qlcchain/qlcchain.github.io/docs/api/rpc/ledger.md

 :::

 ## ledger_accountInfo
-Return account detail info, include each token in the account
+Return newest account detail info, include each token in the account

 - **Parameters**:
     - `string` : the account address